by Tom Fulgham

 It seems an eternity ago when you watched the sun set on another duck season, but now the dawn of a new one is close at hand.
 And, just like last year, you're thankful to be a part of this again, waiting on the first cold fronts, anticipating the first flock-wings cupped, greenheads colorful as autumn-dropping into the decoys.

 Slowly, you are returning to a duck hunting state of mind.
 Here are some suggestions to make the anticipation all the sweeter.

 - Reread your favorite waterfowling stories.
 Gordon MacQuarrie, Gene Hill, Nash Buckingham, Norm Strung-they (and others) will refuel your passion for birds, decoys, dogs, and all things waterfowling.
 A few personal favorites: Strung's "Bayman's Solstice"; MacQuarrie's "Nervous Breakdown," "Pothole Guys, Friz Out," and "Make Mine Bluebills"; Hill's "Geese and Men" and "Martin"; and Buckingham's "What Rarer Day."

 - Get involved in your local DU community.
 Ask the committee chairman how you might play a role in making this year's event the most successful ever.
 Volunteering your time and skills for the benefit of the resource not only engenders great personal satisfaction, but also opens the door to new friendships with others who enjoy the outdoors.

 - One final way to get in a duck hunting frame of mind: Watch great waterfowling action in classic North American settings on DU TV.
-Of course, most of us will be working on duck blinds (or fishing), training retrievers (or fishing), or searching for new hunting spots (or fishing) on Saturday mornings over the next few weeks, so this might be a good time for the kids to explain how to program the VCR.
+Of course, most of us will be working on duck blinds (or fishing), training retrievers (or fishing), or searching for new hunting spots (or fishing) on Saturday mornings over the next few weeks.